PaddlePaddle/PaddleRobotics/QuadrupedalRobots/ETGRL/README.md

 | ref_path               | string     | The path of expert neural network model file.         |
 | sensor_noise               | bool     | Add noise to the sensor observation or not.         |

-for example, for stairstair task, we can use the following script.
+For example, for stairstair task, we can use the following script.
 ```python
 python BCtrain.py --task_mode stairstair --ETG_path data/model/StairStair_3_itr_960231.npz --ref_agent data/model/StairStair_3_itr_960231.pt
 ```